jdenoy/download-radio-ref/README.md

 # download-radio-ref
+Script to download the Radio REF.
-Script to download the radio REF
+You need a proper subscription with the REF to be able to download the Radio REF magazine.

 ## Installation
 ```